nsinorov/SoftUniMainPath/Programming Fundamentals C#/Objects and Classes - Exercise/Students/README.md

 	On the first line, you will receive a number n - the count of all students.
 	On the next n lines, you will be receiving information about these students in the following format: "{first name} {second name} {grade}".

+Output:

+	Print out the information about each student in the following format: "{first name} {second name}: {grade}".